 These fittings come barbed, threaded, or threaded on one end and barbed on the other.
 Typically, you will find most threaded ends of a quick-disconnect to be a male thread.

-The this type of fitting is frequently used in the medical industry.
-They use quick-disconnect fittings when handling IV bags with water, medication, and other bio-fluids.
+This type of fitting is frequently used in the medical industry.
+Quick-disconnect fittings are used to handle IV bags with water, medication, and other bio-fluids.
 Most of the time, however, you will see a quick-release fitting being used on water treatment products related to quick connect.
 For example, you might see a quick-release fitting on the inline filter for a refrigerator.
 This is usually something that you're going to take apart every six months when it's time to change the filter.

 How do you connect and disconnect a quick-disconnect fitting?

-Quick-release type fittings are installed differently depending on the configurations of your water treatment system.
+Quick-disconnect fittings are installed differently depending on the configurations of your water treatment system.
 For example, a standard compression fitting would be used with a copper tubing configuration.
 When using a plastic compression fitting, with a compression nut, you would connect it with plastic tubing.
-Once you have the components attached to the tubing, copper pipe, or directly into a manifold, you should make sure you leave yourself enough room to make the connection.
-If you have a quick-disconnect fitting featuring a valve, you will have to establish water flow once it is connected.
-If you have a non-valve fitting, the water will flow openly so that you don’t have to bother turning on or shutting off the valve.
+Once you have the components attached to the tubing, copper pipe, or directly into a manifold, make sure you leave enough room to make the connection.
+If you have a valved quick-disconnect fitting, you will need to establish water flow once it is connected.
+If you have a non-valved fitting, the water will flow openly, so you do not need to bother turning on or shutting off the valve.
 To connect the fittings, push the insert into the coupling body and push them together until it snaps.
-To release it, push the latch, and then pull it to disconnect the fittings.
+To release them, push the latch and pull the two ends of the fittings until they come apart.

 How much pressure can a quick-disconnect fitting withstand?

-The amount of pressure that a quick-disconnect fitting can withstand varies depending on the series variety of sizes, and shapes of the fitting.
+The amount of pressure that a quick-disconnect fitting can withstand varies depending on the series variety of sizes and shapes of the fitting.
 Some of the smaller plastic fittings can handle up to 100 psi.
 The same sized fittings made of brass are stout but can handle up to 250 psi.
-The variety of fittings imply a variety of pressure tolerances.
+The variety of fittings provide an array of pressure tolerances.

 Quick-disconnect fittings are normally rated for operation with certain pressures and temperatures.
 Depending on the heat of the liquid being fed through your system, the temperature may play a role in the amount of pressure that the fitting can withstand.
 That has more to do with the type of tube connection that the fitting is making than the actual fitting.
 A barb connection, for example, is not going to withstand as much pressure as a threaded connection.
-It's important to understand what your application is and whether you are picking the right type of connection for that application.
+When selecting the appropriate fittings for your application, ensure you know accurate details of what your fittings will be exposed to.